Nested Kriging predictions for datasets with large number of observations: Numerical applications

+\\ \textbf{Nearest Neighbors (NN)}.
+This is not strictly speaking an aggregation method: For a given prediction point $x$, it consists in a kriging predictor based only on the $k$ observations points that are the closest to $x$. \paragraph{} These last two methods do not suffer from the inconsistency discussed for the above methods, but they provide discontinuous predictions.
+This can be an issue for example if the (aggregated) model is used to perform some optimization tasks.

-\paragraph{} The test functions are given by samples over $[0,1]$ of a centered Gaussian process $Y$ with a Mat\'ern 5/2 kernel.
-The variance and length-scale parameters of the later are fixed to $\sigma^2 = 1$ and $\theta = 0.05$.
-The vector of observation points $X$ consists in 30 random points uniformly distributed on $[0,1]$ and we consider in this example the aggregation of 15 sub-models based on two points each.
+\paragraph{} The test functions are given by samples over $[0,1]$ of a centered Gaussian process $Y$ with a Mat\'ern kernel of smoothness 5/2.
+The variance and length-scale parameters of the latter are fixed to $\sigma^2 = 1$ and $\theta = 0.05$.
+The vector of observation points $X$ consists of 30 random points uniformly distributed on $[0,1]$ and we consider in this example the aggregation of 15 sub-models based on two points each.
 Assuming that the observations points are ordered ($x_1 \leq ... \leq x_n $), each sub-model is trained with two consecutive observations points : $\agg_1 = \{1,2 \}$,\ \dots,\ $\agg_{15} = \{29,30 \}$.
 The variance and length-scale parameters of the sub-models are equal to the values used to generate the process samples.

 \paragraph{} First of all, we will focus on the aggregated models obtained with the different methods for a given sample path and design of experiments $X$ before looking at the distribution of various criteria when replicating the experiment.
 Figure~\ref{fig:comparison} shows the aggregated models for the aggregation methods described above.
 On this example, PoE and GPoE appear respectively to be over- and under-confident in their predictions and show a mean prediction that tends too quickly to zero as the prediction point moves away from the observation points.
 On the other hand, the predictions from other methods seem more reliable and the best approximation is obtained with the proposed nested estimation approach.